Blog

 Most commercial buildings already operate Building Management Systems (BMS) to control essential functions like HVAC, lighting, and security.
 A program that easily integrates with existing BMS platforms offers a seamless transition, minimizing disruption and reducing implementation costs.
 The ease of integration can be a compelling argument, especially for the facility manager balancing the constant stream of new technology with the traditional needs of building operations.

-While advances in IoT and AI have led to smarter, more responsive buildings, these systems still depend on human oversight and management.
-Especially for facility managers with multi-facility portfolios, this quickly can become overwhelming, thus reiterating the common industry sentiment of ‘the next person can figure it out.’
-Utility-backed programs can utilize their position as a trusted partner, specifically a partner who can help with the complicated integration process.
-By emphasizing VPPs as part of this technological transformation, utilities can attract both forward-thinking building operators as well as those less eager to incorporate new technologies into their facilities.
+Advances in IoT and AI have led to smarter, more responsive buildings.
+However, these systems still depend on human oversight and management.
+This quickly can become overwhelming, especially for facility managers with multi-facility portfolios.
+It reiterates the common industry sentiment of ‘the next person can figure it out.’
+Utility-backed programs can utilize their position as a trusted partner who can help with the complicated integration process.
+Utilities need to emphasize VPPs as part of this technological transformation.
+This can attract both forward-thinking building operators as well as those less eager to incorporate new technologies into their facilities.

-Edo equips utilities and buildings with technology and services needed to empower the ongoing transformation of commercial buildings into more efficient, sustainable, and responsive assets.
-By driving meaningful change and simplifying the integration of advanced technologies, Edo enables utilities to offer solutions that not only meet but exceed the evolving needs of their commercial clients—while ensuring minimal disruption to ongoing operations.
+Edo equips utilities and buildings with technology and services needed to empower the ongoing transformation of energy efficiency in commercial buildings.
+This results in more sustainable and responsive assets.
+The company drives meaningful change and simplifies the integration of advanced technologies.
+Edo enables utilities to offer solutions that not only meet but exceed the evolving needs of their commercial clients.
+At the same time, it ensures minimal disruption to ongoing operations.

 Conclusion

-To successfully recruit commercial buildings into dynamic energy management programs, utilities should shift from a singular focus on financial incentives.
+To successfully recruit for energy efficiency commercial building dynamic energy management programs, utilities should shift from a singular focus on financial incentives.
 Instead, including additional benefits can give commercial building managers the opportunity to fulfill multiple items on their ever-expanding list of priorities.
 By highlighting long-term operational, sustainability, and technological benefits, utilities can drive deeper participation in VPPs—building lasting, value-driven relationships with commercial customers that move beyond the scope of a utility bill.

 About the Author

-Jennifer Farmer is a Utility Program Manager, currently overseeing a [DOE] Department of Energy Connected Communities initiative focused on creating demand flexibility by utilizing energy-efficiency measures and Distributed Energy Resources [DERs].
-With a background in corporate energy consulting, Jennifer specializes in energy portfolio optimization through data analytics, project management, and renewable energy integration.
+Jennifer Farmer is a Utility Program Manager.
+She is currently overseeing a [DOE] Department of Energy Connected Communities initiative focused on creating demand flexibility.
+The initiative uses energy-efficiency measures and Distributed Energy Resources [DERs].
+Jennifer’s background is in corporate energy consulting.
+She specializes in energy portfolio optimization through data analytics, project management, and renewable energy integration.
 Outside of work, Jennifer enjoys spending time with her sphynx cats, watching mystery shows, and visiting the Washington coast.